-I Was a First Responder at 9/11—Why I’m Telling My Story 18 Years Later
+He Was a First Responder on 9/11—Why He’s Telling His Story Now

-Tom Frey spent years recovering victims of the September 11th attacks on the World Trade Center.
-He never thought that his time working to bring families answers would result in his own deteriorating health.
+Tom Frey spent years recovering victims of the 9/11 attacks.
+His time working to bring families answers resulted in his own poor health.

 Courtesy Pulmonary Fibrosis Foundation